4d/docs/docs/web-studio/web-studio.md

 > **Preview**: The web studio is provided as a preview feature, allowing you to familiarize with the new concepts and philosophy.
 This feature is still in early stages of development, it's not recommended to use it in a production environment.

-The web studio is a powerful integrated development environment (IDE) that lets you tap into various data sources such as the database and methods of a 4D project, and link them to highly customizable interface elements in order to build complete applications.
+The web studio is a powerful integrated development environment (IDE) that lets you tap into various data sources such as the database of a 4D project, and link them to highly customizable interface elements in order to build complete applications.

-At this stage, only the WebForm designer, the code editor and the contextual panel are available.
+At this stage, only the WebForm designer, the code editor and the contextual configuration panel are available.

 ![alt-text](assets/en/web-studio/web-studio-intro.png)